 Long-term capital gains are typically taxed at a lower rate than short-term gains.
 By holding onto investments for at least a year, investors can take advantage of favorable tax treatment.
 This tax efficiency can significantly enhance overall returns and is an attractive feature of the long-term value investing strategy.

-Value stocks generally pay dividends, which can be used to buy more shares of the stock or taken by the investor as income6.
+Value stocks generally pay dividends, which can be used to buy more shares of the stock or taken by the investor as income.
 This is a great way to generate passive income over the long-term.

 To further illustrate the benefits of a long-term approach to value investing, let's examine some historical success stories of investors who have achieved remarkable wealth through this strategy.